 This post contains affiliate link(s).
 An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

-“We all live so far below the possible level for our lives that when we are set free from the things which hamper us so that we merely approach the potentialities in ourselves, we seem to have been entirely transfigured.” – Dorothea Brande
+“We all live so far below the possible level for our lives that when we are set free from the things which hamper us so that we merely approach (our potential), we seem to have been entirely transfigured.” – Dorothea Brande

 First published in 1936, “Wake Up and Live” by Dorothea Brande was well worth reading.
 Brande answers why we fail and what we can do about it.
-She provides plenty of practical strategies to apply, certainly more than I’ll be able to tell you about here.
+She provides plenty of practical strategies to apply, much more than I can tell you about here.

-There’s a specific sentence in the book which I’ve heard from multiple other sources over the years, and I’ll give you some ways you can rephrase it so you can pick out which one would be most impactful for you.
+There’s a specific sentence in the book I’ve heard from multiple other sources, and I’ll give you some ways to rephrase it so you can pick out which would be most impactful for you.

-When I read through “Wake Up and Live,” I noticed that I’ve already been applying some of the strategies and disciplines.
+Reading “Wake Up and Live,” I noticed I’ve already been applying some of the strategies and disciplines.
 At the same time, I also see how far I have yet to go.
 Life is an upward climb, and there are always greater heights to reach.

 As I give you my book review of “Wake Up and Live,” Dorothea Brande’s answer to failure, consider where you’re at in your life and be encouraged.
 The best is yet to come.